 - Make minor adjustments to the stern drive / outboard trim in the up direction.
-Minor adjustments are achieved by pressing the up button for 1-2 seconds at a time.
+You can achieve minor adjustments by pressing the up button for 1-2 seconds at a time.
 After each adjustment, give the boat another couple of seconds to settle and note any differences.
-If the trim is adjusted too far up, the propeller will lose “traction”, the boat will lose momentum, and the engine will over-rev. The aim is to find a sweet spot between the two, where the boat increases speed and the bow lifts out of the water.
+If you adjust the trim too far up, the propeller will lose “traction”, the boat will lose momentum, and the engine will over-rev. The aim is to find a sweet spot between the two, where the boat increases speed and the bow lifts out of the water.

 - Once your boat is planing nicely and the power trim has been adjusted, we are ready to adjust the trim tabs.
-In this situation, they are used if the boat has a list to port or starboard.
+This is used if the boat has a list to port or starboard.
 A list means a “lean”, so for example we have 3 passengers on the port, and only 1 on the starboard, it’s likely we will have a list to the port.
 Much like the power trim, minor adjustments are essential.
-Adjust the starboard side “down” for a couple of seconds, and then wait to see if the list is corrected.
+Adjust the starboard side “down” for a couple of seconds, then wait to see if the list is corrected.
 If not, further adjustment may be necessary.